Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 Weight (kg): (DISCLAIMER: The minimum weight for the rider and tack is 95kg, so this information is MANDATORY.
 You will be asked to be weighed with all your riding gear at the start and finish of the race and we need your EXACT weight in order to help you in advance with adequate extra weight if needed, and train the horse so it is used to carry it)

 Short Description of Why You Should Be Chosen for this Event:

 Which horse, if any, on our team do you prefer: (Horse Info Below)

 Crewing for the Event: (Non-Riding Option)

-Not sure you want to be the guinea pig of our first year?
+Not sure you want to be compete right away?
 Or you came in too late and all the horses are booked?
 You can come and crew for us!
 Get the flavor of the Marcha without all the suffering!
 Although you will be helping riders with preparing their horses, we will have local crew members on site to help you and teach you how to do things “like a gaucho.”

 - Transfer from Porto Alegre to location of the Marcha and back

 - Food (some of it is provided by the Marcha commission) and drinks, except alcoholic.

 - Horse: Feel free to choose your preference in advance.
 The costs include the training, shoeing, vetting, and transportation of your horse to and from the competition.
 It also includes the cost of your groom and jockey who is in charge of getting your horse fit for the competition.